-Community Planning and Sustainability
+Planning, Housing and Sustainability

-- working with the Boulder community to articulate a shared vision for the city's future;
+- Working with the Boulder community to articulate a shared vision for the city's future;

-The CP&S Department encompasses the following divisions:
+The PH+S Department encompasses the following divisions:

-- Administration; and
+- Climate and Sustainability

 Planning and Development Services (P&DS)